habert-kungu/testing_rag/README.md

     To run a command, you can use `docker run`.
 Make sure to pass the `.env` file to the container.

     **Ingest a document:**
-    Place your PDF in a local directory (e.g., `./data`) and mount it to the container.
+    Place your JSON file in a local directory (e.g., `./data`) and mount it to the container.

     ```bash
-    docker run --rm -v $(pwd)/data:/usr/src/app/data --env-file .env rag-tool ingest ./data/your_document.pdf
+    docker run --rm -v $(pwd)/data:/usr/src/app/data --env-file .env rag-tool ingest ./data/your_document.json
     ```

     **Query your documents:**